-A native of Günzburg, Germany, Miriam is currently pursuing her Master´s Degree at the Juilliard School in New York.
+A native of Günzburg, Germany, Miriam recently graduated from the Juilliard School in New York.

 Miriam Ruf, the soloist of the evening, did not owe anything to the work, she opened its treasury and enchanted the whole hall with masterful play.
 Big applause for the break.

 Miriam Ruf seemed to be leading the orchestra, and the delicate naturalness of her fabulous playing was a delight.

 In the encore of the early romantic Louis Spohr, she once again used all the possibilities of her wonderful instrument to create a subtly designed playing.

 The district of Swabia has awarded Miriam Ruf the 2020 Music Prize.
 This award aims to promote important personalities from Swabian musical life.